BinWangCSU/DFHiC/README.md

 ```

 # License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSEfile for details